 Nowadays, wavetable and FM synthesizers have become the go-to tools for making Reese basses.
 At the top of that list is probably three main tools: Native Instruments’ Massive and FM8, and Xfer’s Serum.
 While these can certainly be made with other synths, this trinity offers a ton of incredibly deep sound design tools to make some really amazing basses.

 In the meantime, continue learning about synthesis and patch design with Soundfly’s exciting new course, Advanced Synths and Patch Design for Producers.
-Preview the course for free today, and subscribe for unlimited access here.
+Preview the course for free, and subscribe for access here.